The Disability Housing Centre

 Robust

-Designed to incorporate a high level of physical access provision and resilient but inconspicuous materials that can withstand heavy use and minimises the risk of injury and neighbourhood disturbance.
-Includes:
+Robust homes are designed to incorporate a high level of physical access provision and resilient but inconspicuous materials that can withstand heavy use and minimises the risk of injury and neighbourhood disturbance.
+Features include:

 • Layout with areas of egress and retreat for staff and other residents to avoid harm if required